getsentry/conduit/services/publish/README.md

 ## API Limits

+### Rate Limiting

+Publishers are limited to 20 requests per second using a fixed-window counter in Redis.

+- Key: `rate_limit:channel:{org_id}:{channel_id}`
+- Window: 1 second
+- Enforced via a Lua script for atomicity

+Rate limiting runs before tracking/publishing to avoid wasted work.
+The `Retry-After` header tells clients when to retry.

+Rate limiting fails closed intentionally since if Redis is having issues with rate limits, it likely isn't going to be able to handle the streams.

+**Relationship to stream size:**

+At 20/sec with 1200 message streams, consumers have ~60 seconds to recover from disconnections.

 ### Message Size

-Publish requests are limited to 32KB (configurable via `MAX_MESSAGE_SIZE_BYTES`).
+Publish requests are limited to 16KB.
 Requests exceeding this limit are rejected with `413 Payload Too Large`.

-Combined with the stream length limit of 500 messages, this bounds maximum stream size to approximately 16MB per stream.
+Combined with the stream length limit of 1200 messages, this bounds maximum stream size to approximately 19.2MB per stream.

 Publishers handling large data should chunk it into multiple DELTA messages within the START/DELTA/END streaming pattern.

 ### Stream Length

-Streams are automatically trimmed to approximately 500 messages (configurable via `MAX_STREAM_LEN`).
+Streams are automatically trimmed to approximately 1200 messages.
 Older messages are removed as new ones arrive.

 ## Design Decisions